Usage¶

 Credentials¶

-parameters can be used to log to
+The --username and --password parameters can be used to log to

 Instagram.
 This allows you to download pictures/videos from private profiles